Skip to footer

 Step 5: If you tend to bounce between shoe sizes or are purchasing boots in European sizing for the first time, you can measure your foot length as well.
 Making sure your foot is flat on the floor, place the tape at the very back of your heel and measure to your longest toe.
 If measuring for European sizes, your measurements in centimeters will be your EU size.

 The most common fit issue is a calf that's too large.
-It can be a challenge when trying on boots to imagine that a boot with such a tight leg is going to be comfortable, but they do change significantly after break-in.
+When trying on boots, it can be a challenge to imagine that a boot with such a tight leg is going to be comfortable, but they do change significantly after breaking in.
 The photo below is an example of what happens when you go with a boot that's too large.
 Both are the Ariat V Sport tall boots in the same foot size and height, and are fully broken in.
 The boot on the left is a calf size Regular while the boot on the right is a calf size Slim.
-The Slim calf boot is the proper fit for this rider, though the Regular was more comfortable and wasn't visibly big on the leg out of the box.
-As you can see, after break-in, the bigger boot has wrinkled and dropped to such a degree that the rider's hand can fit well into the boot.
+The Slim calf boot is the proper fit for this rider, even though before breaking in, the Regular was more comfortable and wasn't visibly big on the leg.
+As you can see, after break-in, the Regular boot has wrinkled and dropped to such a degree that the rider's hand can fit well into the boot.
 In the proper size, only the rider's fingertips can fit at the very top.

 (On Left) Ill Fitted Boot, Calf Size Too Large; (On Right) Proper Fitted Boot